 Of course, what would Cannes be without an animal?
 After all, a gorilla, a bear and a white horse have each won a Lion, so why not a canine – or K9 – this year?
 Pedigree’s "K9FM" is a huge favourite to sweep in a category that, interestingly enough, is seeing a resurgence in entries this year.

 One idea has rewritten the rules in 2015.
 Always [with Leo Burnett] ignited a cultural movement and showed that doing something "like a girl" isn’t an insult.
 It has captured the attention of the world and is one of the most talked-about and celebrated ideas in our industry.
 A powerful idea that strives to boost self-confidence in girls everywhere.

 A groundbreaking idea that challenges gender bias and shatters stereotypical images of women.

 I hope to see you onstage at the Palais des Festivals.
 Bonne chance, mes amis.

-Mark Tutssel is worldwide chief creative officer of Leo Burnett.
+Mark Tutssel is the worldwide chief creative officer at Leo Burnett